Nuitysun/reviews_sentiment_prediction/README.md

 ### Step 7: Running BERT model v2 and evaluating model performance
 In this section we check performance of BERT model v2 :
 - check accuracy and confusion matrix on **training set**,
-> - Accuracy - 89%.
+> - Accuracy - 97%.
-> - Predictions for positive reviews are more accurate: 93% of all predicted reviews are actually positive and 92% of all positive reviews were detected correctly.
+> - Predictions for positive reviews are more accurate: 91% of all predicted reviews are actually positive and 99% of all positive reviews were detected correctly.
-> -  Predictions for negative reviews are less accurate: only 76% of all predicted reviews are actually negative and 80% of all negative reviews were detected correctly.
+> -  Predictions for negative reviews are:  100% of all predicted reviews are actually negative and 97% of all negative reviews were detected correctly.
 - make predictions and check accuracy and confusion matrix on **testing set**,
-> - Accuracy - 89%.
+> - Accuracy - 98%.
->- Area Under the Receiver Operating Characteristic Curve on test dataset is 0.87, so there is a 87.2% chance that the model will be able to distinguish between positive and negative class for reviews.
+>- Area Under the Receiver Operating Characteristic Curve on test dataset is 0.97, so there is a 97.7% chance that the model will be able to distinguish between positive and negative class for reviews.
-> - Predictions for positive reviews are quite accurate: almost 95% of all predicted reviews are actually positive and 90% of all positive reviews were detected correctly.
+> - Predictions for positive reviews are quite accurate: almost 97% of all predicted reviews are actually positive and 94% of all positive reviews were detected correctly.
-> - Predictions for negative reviews are less accurate: only 73% of all predicted reviews are truly negative and 84% of all negative reviews were detected correctly.
+> - Predictions for negative reviews are:  98% of all predicted reviews are truly negative and 99% of all negative reviews were detected correctly.
 - predict sentiment for reviews without rating,
-- manually check predicted sentiments for reviews,
+- manually check predicted sentiments for reviews: accuracy of 40 manually checked records is 75% (100% of errors are false positive),
 - plot distribution of reviews by sentiment (positive/negative) for:
 - - only data with filled review_rating: sentiment was calculated from review_rating values